northern-lyt/React-Login-Signup/README.md

 ## Run below commands in order

-In the project directory, you can run:
+In the project directory, you have to run:

 ### `npm install`
 To install all the nodes modules and dependencies used.